-- Rinse and dry your peppers and cut the stems out.
+- Rinse and dry the peppers and cut the stems out.
 Cut each pepper in half, then in half again.
 Remove the seeds and membranes.
-Then slice the peppers and chop the slices into pieces about 1/2 inch long.
+Then slice the peppers and chop them into pieces about ½ inch long.
 Set them aside.

-- Peel and chop your onion (start with 1 medium one) and measure out 1 cup of chopped onion.
+- Peel and chop the onion (start with 1 medium one) and measure out 1 cup of chopped onion.

-- Shred your fontina on a box grater (or you can partially freeze the cheese and then throw it in your blender to shred it).
+- Shred the Fontina on a box grater (or you can partially freeze the cheese and then throw it in your blender to grate it).

-- Stir your fontina and 1 cup of Parmesan into the sausage and peppers.
+- Stir the Fontina and 1 cup of Parmesan into the sausage and peppers.

-- In a medium bowl, whisk your eggs well.
-Then, whisk in your milk.
+- In a medium bowl, whisk the eggs well.
+Then, whisk in the milk.
 Pour the egg mixture over the sausage and peppers.
 Sprinkle on 2 tablespoons of Parmesan.
 Bake, uncovered for 40 minutes, or until the top is set and browned a bit, and a cake tester or toothpick inserted in the center comes out clean.

-If you don't see crumbled Italian sausage in the meat department, try asking your grocer's butcher for it.
+- If you don't see ground Italian sausage in the meat department, try asking your grocer's butcher for it.
 Otherwise, you'll have to buy the links and remove the casing to crumble the meat.